JapnitS/Facebook-Clone/Project02/README.md

 </span></a></div>

 ```
+which refers the click on Heading "Volunteering" to a section down below with the same element Id = "volun" and a detailed description of my volunteering positions.

 Hyper reference provided to make a call from within the webpage

 Used fa-fa font awesome icons to increase the scalability of the webpage: